Jaemin Woo

 jaemin_woo@brown.edu · CV · Google Scholar

 I am a PhD candidate in Economics at Brown University.
 My research examines how affective polarization shapes marriage markets in the United States and how housing costs, education competition, and spatial sorting drive South Korea's fertility decline.
-I am supported by the NSF Graduate Research Fellowship.
+I am supported by the NSF Graduate Research Fellowship and an NIH/NICHD T32 fellowship through Brown's Population Studies and Training Center.

 with Camilla Adams